hnbeck/NikosophyWeb/content/post/LikeRDF.en.md

 +++

 Persistence is important.
 Storing and managing data is the big thing shaping our world and induce so many things in computer science.
-If a computer takes the task to handle data it means that it has to handle a lot of data.
+If a computer takes the task to handle data it means that it has to handle a *lot* of data.
 And of course the computer is required to provide means to get the data back.
-But the human is clever.
-In history, in the early days of computing, to get the data back was enough.
+But the mankind is clever.
+Get data back is not enough.
 Today the computer shall provide us new insights.
-Who wants read boring data if one could get information or even knowledge?
+Who want to read boring data if getting information or even knowledge is possible?
 Charts, statisical hypothesis about what will happen next and even knowlege are the matter of interest.

-We see: storing and accessing data is important, but also processing them like
+The expectation is now clarified and requires

-+  counting
++  counting data
-+  associate them
++  associate data
-+  categorize them
++  categorize data
-+  filter them
++  filter data
++  predict data.

-is in the background of that simple term "persistence".
+All that is in the background of that simple term "persistence".
 A lot of theory and structures were invented to manage these tasks.
 Relational databases, object databases, graph databases and more can be found today in the market as well as in the open souce world.
 Many books are available explaining this topic in detail, for example (thanks to Anne Ogborn for the hint!)

 +  Jeffrey D. Ullman [Principles of Database & Knowledge-Base Systems](https://www.amazon.com/dp/0716781581/ref=cm_sw_r_tw_dp_U_x_0einDbE4CNB3D)
 +  Stefano Ceri, G. Gottlob, L. Tanca [Logic Programming and Databases (Surveys in Computer Science)](https://www.amazon.com/dp/0387517286/ref=cm_sw_r_tw_dp_U_x_wjinDb0788341)

-Now, I'm looking for a persistence component for my project [ECLogicPlay](en/project/prologgameengine/) The ECLogicPlay will be implemented in [SWI-Prolog](http://www.swi-prolog.org) which raises 2 questions:
+Now, I'm looking for a persistence component for my project [ECLogicPlay](en/project/prologgameengine/) The ECLogicPlay will be implemented in [SWI-Prolog](http://www.swi-prolog.org) which raises two questions:

 1. Database type: which kind of database suits to my application
 2. Prolog congruency: which kind of database fits to Prolog